kaitmore/multimesh-workshop/workshop.md

 ### Configuring the routes

 Finally we can create the route objects, which connect the mesh-2 cluster with the Ping Pong service.
-Open `route-ping-pong-to-mesh-2.json` and `route-ping-pong-to-mesh-2-slash.json`.
+Run `cat route-ping-pong-to-mesh-2.json` and `cat route-ping-pong-to-mesh-2-slash.json`.
 Notice how they both point to the `shared_rules` object we just created.

 - This is where we actually define a route for a particular proxy through the domain `domain-ping-pong`.
 If we wanted a different service to know about the mesh-2 cluster, we would need to create a new route using that service's domain, pointing to the same shared_rules object.
 - The `prefix_rewrite` field is what the request will look like when the request hits the target cluster.